 The mosaic in the northern apse was totally missing, including all trace of mortar bedding.
 It was intact in 1730 when the embroidery was made, and it is thought that the northern panel may have been removed by Sir Richard Colt-Hoare who hints at an attempted removal in his work 'Ancient Wilts II' (1821, p.117-121).

 After total exploration beneath the floor, a fresh foundation was laid and the mosaic was restored.
-The work was carried out by Carter Contracting London, and it was formally opened to the public in July 1980.
+The work was carried out by Art Pavements and Decorations Ltd (then part of Carter Contracting, London) and it was formally opened to the public in July 1980.
 (For more detail on this see the First Interim Report).

 Restoring the Orpheus Mosaic, 1979